lasseoe/zabbixctl/README.md

 ## Configuration

-**zabbixctl** must be configurated before using, configuration file should be placed in `~/.config/zabbixctl.conf` and must be written using following
+**zabbixctl** reads its configuration from ~/.config/zabbixctl.conf and must be written using the following syntax:
-syntax:

 ```toml
 [server]